MileHacker Logo

 General Safety for On-Demand Transport

-• Avoid sharing personal information with drivers.
+• Avoid sharing personal information with vehicle pilots.

 • Do not accept rides from unlicensed individuals soliciting business.